cloudflare/cloudflare-docs/content/analytics/graphql-api/features/data-sets/index.md

 product-specific ones.
 Datasets use a consistent naming scheme that explicitly identifies the type of data they return:

-* **Domain** - Each dataset is named after the field it describes and associated with a set of nodes.
-Product-specific data nodes incorporate the name of the relevant product, as set of `loadBalancingRequests*` nodes.
+* **Domain** - Each dataset is named after the field it describes and is associated with a set of nodes.
+Product-specific data nodes incorporate the name of the relevant product, for instance `loadBalancingRequests*` nodes.

 * **Adaptive Sampling** - Nodes that represent data acquired using adaptive sampling incorporate the `Adaptive` suffix.
 For more details, please see